MicrosoftDocs/memdocs/memdocs/intune/fundamentals/reports.md

 2. Select **Reports** > **Device compliance** > **Reports** tab > **Devices without compliance policy (preview)**.
 3. Select **Generate report**.
 In the report, look at the following information:

-In the report, look for the following columns of information, which can be used to sort the results, and searched:
+The report generates one row per device that hasn't been assigned a compliance policy.
+In the report, you'll find the following columns of information that can be used to sort the results.
+The report also supports search:

-- **Device name** - The name of hte device as it appears when viewing Devices and creating groups.
+- **Device name** - The name of the device as it appears when viewing Devices and creating groups.
 - **User Principal Name** - The primary user of the device.
-- **OS** - THe operating system of the device, like *Windows*, or *Android*.
+- **OS** - The operating system of the device, like *Windows*, or *Android*.
 - **OS version** - The OS version, like *22000.675* for Windows, or *12.0* for Android.
-- **Device model** - Model information such as a *Surface Book 2*, or *Galaxy Note 10*.
+- **Device model** - Model information such as *Surface Book 2*, or *Galaxy Note 10*.
 - **Device ID**

-The report generates one row per device that has not been assigned a compliance policy.

 ## Noncompliant devices report (Operational)